bolan9999/react-native-largelist/README.md

 ![](./readme_resources/largelist_advanced_usage.png)

 # Advanced Usage
-### safeMargin ( type:number ,default: 600)
+### safeMargin
+* type: number
+* default: 600
-The height of rendering children out side of visiable area.
+* The height of rendering children out side of visible area.
 The greater the value is, the less easily you see the blank in the fast sliding process, but the longer the first time it is loaded

-### dynamicMargin (type:number,default: 500)
+### dynamicMargin
+* type: number
+* default: 500
-The height of dynamic safe margin when sliding too fast.
-For example, if safeMargin=600 and dynamicMargin=500, it will render 100 height on top and 1100 height on bottom out side of the visiable area when sliding down too fast.
+* The height of dynamic safe margin when sliding too fast.
+For example, if safeMargin=600 and dynamicMargin=500, it will render 100 height on top and 1100 height on bottom out side of the visible area when sliding down too fast.

 Notice: